aortiz224/bootcamp_finalproject/README.md

 NFTs as Art
 ## Project Questions:
 Is novelty or innovation driving the blockchain craze?
 Are NFTs a case for intellectual property or just another digital fad?
 How vertical can a horizontal innovation travel?

+Yaser
+- Does the type of art NFT (Photo, GIF, Video) affect its price?
 ## Project Proposal:
 *under construction*
 ## Project Management Method: